DevFabrizio/Fabrizio-Project-Five/README2.md

 * 1 - There should be a good correlation with the quality of the construction with Sale Price
   * A Correlation study can help in this investigation
-* 2 - Within the features we should be able to identify a hierarchy for the correlated features
+* 2 - Within the features we should be able to identify a hierarchy for the correlation of the features
   * A Correlation study can help in this investigation

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks